 Galileo also claimed evidence for the heliocentric theory in his discoveries.
 One of them, the rotation of the Sun, was bogus as proof of heliocentrism, as Bouw states,36 but it was a persuasive argument in the pre-Newtonian world (cf. Isaac Newton 1643–1727 Gregorian Calendar).
 However, Bouw’s poisoned attitude toward all heliocentrists has prevented him from correctly discussing two other evidences for heliocentrism.
 One was the discovery of four satellites, or moons, that orbit Jupiter.
 Galileo used this to counter the objection to heliocentrism that the moon would be left behind if the Earth moved.
 It is obvious that Jupiter moves, and it is also obvious that its motion does not leave behind the satellites of Jupiter.
 Bouw is correct that this is an argument by analogy, but one cannot so easily dismiss this argument.
 The critics of heliocentrism must explain how the motions of Jupiter and its moons and the Earth and its moon are different.

 However, Bouw misses one of the most important points of Galileo on this.
 The geocentric model of Galileo’s day was that all celestial objects orbited the Earth.
 Here Galileo had found four celestial objects that did not directly orbit the Earth, but instead orbited something else.
 The geocentrists were not willing to give up an inch on this, because their already overly complicated Ptolemaic model had already endured a tremendous amount of tinkering.
-They feared that surrendering this would lead to the discovery of other objects that did not orbit the Sun, which would further chip away the geocentric model.
+They feared that surrendering this would lead to the discovery of other objects that did not orbit the Earth, which would further chip away the geocentric model.

 Bouw completely misconstrues Galileo’s third evidence for heliocentrism, the phases of Venus.37 The full set of Venereal phases can happen only if Venus passes both in front of and behind the Sun as seen from Earth (Figure 1, left).
 The Ptolemaic model placed Venus orbiting the Earth closer than the Sun, but always near to the Sun as constrained by observations, but that would preclude gibbous phases from being seen since that would require the Earth to be roughly between the Sun and Venus.
 On the other hand, moving Venus’ orbit beyond that of the Sun would allow gibbous phases, but would not permit crescent phases to be seen.